atbcb/usab-uswds/_pages/about/budget-performance/foia-report.md

 ## Section III:  Acronyms, Definitions, and Exemptions

-The following are definitions of terms used in this Report:
+The following are definitions of terms used in this report:

 1. **Administrative Appeal** -- a request to a federal agency asking that it review at a higher administrative level a FOIA determination made by the agency at the initial request level.
 2. **Average Number** -- the number obtained by dividing the sum of a group of numbers by the quantity of numbers in the group.
 For example, of 3, 7, and 14, the average number is 8.